kunlee0910/kunlee0910.github.io/_pages/about.md

 As a quantitative social scientist and policy researcher, my research broadly focuses on how social inequalities are shaped - mitigated or reproduced - by welfare state institutions and social policies responding to changing labor markets and demographic transitions in advanced democracies.
 My projects have investigated socioeconomic consequences of pension reforms and inequalities in late working lives, both as cross-national comparative research and single-case studies.
 I am also interested in researching other policy issues related to labor market instability, low fertility, wealth inequality, and poverty.

 My doctoral research has been recognized by several awards, including [Horowitz Foundation for Social Policy](https://www.horowitz-foundation.org/copy-of-2022) Dissertation Grant and JESP/ESPAnet Doctoral Researcher Prize.

+You can also find me on [Blue Sky](https://bsky.app/profile/kunlee.bsky.social)